+Welcome back!
 In these times of change there is a lot of uncertainty and sometimes children get upset and frightened.
-These are a few things you may like to use to help reassure them that these uncertain times won’t last forever, that every day we are one step closer to being back together and that at St Michael’s we are a community that will help lift each other up.
+Remember to reassure them that these uncertain times won’t last forever.

 Remember you can always contact School even though we are currently closed at email@example.com or @MissCornettSTM